 The final EIS was released by the BLM on April 26, 2013, which was available for public review and comment through June 28, 2013.
 The BLM received 336 comments on the final EIS.

 The BLM released a record of decision on November 14, 2013 for segments 1 through 7 (Windstar to Populus, Populus to Midpoint and Populus to Cedar Hill) and segment 10 (Midpoint to Cedar Hill) of the project, which identifies the BLM authorized route on public land.
-The decision on segments 8 (Midpoint to Hemingway) and 9 (Cedar Hill to Hemingway) was postponed by the BLM in order to resolve routing in this area.

 Idaho Power and Rocky Mountain Power continue to meet with various federal, state and local governmental agencies, local property owners and other interested parties.
 In December 2008, the companies held initial landowner meetings in communities along the corridor where attendees received information about the project, reviewed maps and provided valuable comments to Idaho Power and Rocky Mountain Power staff.